IncredibleProgress/sweetheart.py/README.md

 Sweetheart delivers a stock of ready-to-use features:

-NGINX Unit - RethinkDB - Starlette - TailwindCss - Vue - WebSocket - Python/Html - Rust Crates
+**NGINX Unit - RethinkDB - Starlette - TailwindCss - Vue - WebSocket - Python/Html - Rust Crates**

-**And all other nice things you wish** using [poetry](https://python-poetry.org/), [npm](https://docs.npmjs.com/about-npm/), [apt](https://en.wikipedia.org/wiki/APT_(software)) and [cargo](https://doc.rust-lang.org/cargo/): Sweetheart comes with the above mentioned package to support you saving time.
+And all other nice things you wish using [poetry](https://python-poetry.org/), [npm](https://docs.npmjs.com/about-npm/), [apt](https://en.wikipedia.org/wiki/APT_(software)) and [cargo](https://doc.rust-lang.org/cargo/): Sweetheart comes with the above mentioned package to support you saving time.
 Your are not forced to use these components, but these are what you should highly consider for starting new projects.

 ## Realistic code examples

 Sweetheart allows you to do all what you need with only 1 Python file and 1 Html file, that's it!
-Even more, it leads you writting in a natural low-code and minimalistic way.
-Neithertheless under the hood it integrates the most powerfull and innovative features at the time being like Ubuntu, Rust, RethinkDB, Jupyter, TailwindCss and Vue.
+Even more, it leads you writing in a natural low-code and minimalistic way.
+Nevertheless under the hood it integrates the most powerful and innovative features at the time being like Ubuntu, Rust, RethinkDB, Jupyter, TailwindCss and Vue.

 ### typical webpage controller written in Python